jnpaulson/IntroDataSci/resources.md

 ------

-We will use [Rocker](https://github.com/rocker-org/rocker), a project built on top of [Docker](https://www.docker.com/) to manage our software installation.
+We will use [Rocker](https://github.com/rocker-org/rocker), a project built on top of [Docker](https://www.docker.com/) to manage our R installation.
 This will provide you with a working installation of R, and the Rstudio IDE, along with a lot of packages providing analysis tools and datasets we will use throughout the semester.
 You can read more about Rocker in [this introduction](http://dirk.eddelbuettel.com/blog/2014/10/23/)